nagasudhirpulla/taming_python/blog/skills/matplotlib_center_axes.md

 <hr/>

 ### Online Interpreter
-Although we recommend to practice the above examples in Visual Studio Code, you can run these examples online at https://pynative.com/online-python-code-editor-to-execute-python-code/ or https://repl.it/repls/MountainousWhirlwindRatios
+Although we recommend to practice the above examples in Visual Studio Code, you can run these examples online at https://pynative.com/online-python-code-editor-to-execute-python-code/

 ### References
 * Solution from stackoverflow post - https://stackoverflow.com/questions/31556446/how-to-draw-axis-in-the-middle-of-the-figure